How Foreigners Can Stay Long Term in Laos: Visa Options Explained

 Q

-Do I need to prove income or savings to stay long term in Laos?
+Do I need to prove income or savings to stay long term?

-For the agent-managed LA-B2 route, no proof of income or bank deposits is typically required by the sponsoring company.
-The only financial commitment is the annual agent package fee.
+For the sponsored LA-B2 route, practitioner sources report no proof of income or bank deposits is typically required.
+The only financial commitment is the annual sponsor package fee — see the Processing Times and Costs section for current ranges.

 Q